kubedb/docs/docs/guides/postgres/scaling/vertical-scaling/scale-vertically/index.md

 **Check postgres Ready to Scale:**

 `KubeDB-Provisioner` watches for `Postgres` objects using Kubernetes API.
-When a `Postgres` object is created, `KubeDB-Provisioner` will create a new StatefulSet, Services, and Secrets, etc.
+When a `Postgres` object is created, `KubeDB-Provisioner` will create a new PetSet, Services, and Secrets, etc.
-Now, watch `Postgres` is going to be in `Running` state and also watch `StatefulSet` and its pod is created and going to be in `Running` state,
+Now, watch `Postgres` is going to be in `Running` state and also watch `PetSet` and its pod is created and going to be in `Running` state,

 ```bash
 $ watch -n 3 kubectl get postgres -n demo pg